Home / Tips / Tibet /

 The following precautions may help to prevent or lessen the effects of AMS:

-• Since fluid loss usually accompanies the acclimatization process, drink plenty of fluids (3 - 4 litres daily at least) and eat carbohydrate food to keep the body properly hydrated;
+4. Since fluid loss usually accompanies the acclimatization process, drink plenty of water (3 - 4 litres daily at least), eat lightly and take in carbohydrate food to keep the body properly hydrated.
+Snacks with high caloric content, like chocolate, should come in handy.

 Always keep in mind the following rules which will ensure a smooth and enjoyable trip to Tibet: